linnarsson-lab/adult-human-brain/README.md

 The files with the molecule coordinates (as .parquet) and gene x cell counts (as .loom) are available in the EEL_adult folder at: https://storage.cloud.google.com/linnarsson-lab-human

-Data in the [.parquet](https://parquet.apache.org/) format and can be opened by [FISHscale](https://github.com/linnarsson-lab/FISHscale), Python [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.read_parquet.html) or any other Parquet reader.
+Data in the [.parquet](https://parquet.apache.org/) format can be opened by [FISHscale](https://github.com/linnarsson-lab/FISHscale), Python [Pandas](https://pandas.pydata.org/docs/reference/api/pandas.read_parquet.html) or any other Parquet reader.
 `r_px_microscope_stitched` and `c_px_microscope_stitched` contain the RNA molecule coordinates in pixels (pixel size of 0.18um).
 `r_transformed` and	`c_transformed` contain the RNA molecule coordinates in pixels (pixel size of 0.27um).